guycole/mellow-hyena/src/adsb_collect/README.md

 =========================

 ## Introduction
 Python script to read json from dump1090 and write to a json formatted file.
-Runs from cron every minute.
+Runs from cron every minute and exits.
 Eventually the output files will be moved to AWS S3 for later processing.

 ## Bill Of Materials
 1. Raspberry Pi 3 w/power supply